NCWF Scholarships for Future Wildlife Professionals

-For more than 50 years, North Carolina Wildlife Federation has provided scholarships and grants to help hundreds of North Carolina students pursue their dreams of studying and working in the conservation field.
+Since the 1970s, North Carolina Wildlife Federation has awarded scholarships to more than 300 college students from across the state to follow their dreams of studying and working in the wildlife and conservation fields.

 NCWF provides up to seven grants to full-time students (graduate or undergraduate) who are enrolled in and attending an accredited NC college or university, including two-year programs.
 Eligible students must be majoring in the areas of wildlife, fisheries, forestry, conservation or the environment.

 Want to help?
 Underwrite a Student Scholarship